oemof/tespy/docs/first_steps.rst

 In order to simulate a plant we start by creating a network (:py:class:`tespy.networks.network.Network`).
 The network is the main container for the model.
 You need to specify a list of the fluids you require for the calculation in your plant.
-For more information on the fluid properties jump to the :ref:`bottom of this page <tespy_fluid_properties_label>`.
+For more information on the fluid properties go to the :ref:`corresponding section <tespy_fluid_properties_label>` in TESPy modules.

 .. code-block:: python